jaraco/recapturedocs/recapturedocs/text/work in progress.rst

 Here is a list of tasks we have slated for future releases (in rough order of priority):

+* Browser support (IE8 has problems with upload form)
+* Detailed instructions for new users
 * Administrative notifications of new jobs
 * Administrative notifications of errors
 * Automatically approve submitted work